Nursing Home Falls – Start Here to Discover Your Legal Rights

 - The overmedication of residents causing them to be drowsy and off-balance

 - Poor staff training on how to handle residents and mitigate falls in a timely manner

 - Poor cleaning practices leading to residents stepping on water, and slipping and falling.

 - Failure to provide specialized nursing home equipment such as walking sticks, special shoes and grips

 When it comes to proving liability for nursing home falls, there are various factors legal experts look at.
 For example, does the nursing home facility have a history of falls or reports of nursing home abuse and mistreatment?
 Have residents in the past complained to both the management and their loved ones about the poor standard of care they receive?
 Have workers responded in the past in a prompt manner to fall events?
 Are patients prone to falls (such as those with Alzheimer’s) regularly monitored?
 Should we as a nursing home law firm find that there was negligence leading to your loved one’s fall, we will help you as a family sue for things like treatment, pain and suffering and punitive damages if the actions of management or attendants are found to be egregious and reckless.

 Get Free Legal Advice Today!

-Looking for an Indiana nursing home abuse attorney?
-Call us today and speak to a real attorney on 877-561-3004 for free.
+Looking for a nursing home abuse attorney?
+Call us today and speak to a real attorney on 877-561-3004 for FREE.
 Thanks for choosing us, and we look forward to hearing from you.